 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Amsterdam, it will feel like home.

-Student Housing Live in a single room with a private bathroom in VU campus student housing—just a five to 10-minute bike ride to the VU academic buildings.
-Meals are not included, but you can dine at inexpensive local restaurants or prepare meals in a shared kitchen.
-A supermarket is nearby, as are sports facilities, restaurants, Mensas, and a cultural center.
+Student Housing Live in a single room with a private bathroom in VU campus student housing—just a five to 10-minute bike ride to the VU academic buildings, located in the suburb of Amstelveen.
+Meals are not included, but you can dine at inexpensive local restaurants or prepare meals in a shared common kitchen.
+Washing machines and dryers are available.
+A supermarket is nearby, as are sports facilities, restaurants, Mensas (student cafeterias), and a cultural center.

 Part of making you feel at home in Amsterdam is doing our best to help you feel safe and cared for.
 Whether it is the orientation program that makes you feel prepared, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.